ooni/ooni.org/content/post/2022-state-of-internet-censorship-cambodia/index.md

 ### Reported cases of internet censorship and surveillance

-Several cases of internet censorship and surveillance have been reported in Cambodia over the last decade.On the 27 and 28 2018 election day, [15 websites](https://projects.voanews.com/cambodia-election-2018/english/feature/government-confirm-blocking-fifteen-independent-news-sites-over-poll-disruption.html) of the independent news like voice of America's Khmer, Radio Free Asia's Khmer, Voice of Democracy, Vayo FM Radio, Phnom Penh Post, Monorom.info and the news site of the Independent Network for Social Justice. were blocked by ISPs through the order from the government authorities.
+Several cases of internet censorship and surveillance have been reported in Cambodia over the last decade.
+On the 27th and 28th July 2018 election day, [15 websites](https://projects.voanews.com/cambodia-election-2018/english/feature/government-confirm-blocking-fifteen-independent-news-sites-over-poll-disruption.html) of the independent news like voice of America's Khmer, Radio Free Asia's Khmer, Voice of Democracy, Vayo FM Radio, Phnom Penh Post, Monorom.info and the news site of the Independent Network for Social Justice. were blocked by ISPs through the order from the government authorities.

-## **Examining internet censorship in Cambodia**
+## Examining internet censorship in Cambodia

 The [Open Observatory of Network Interference (OONI)](https://ooni.org/), in collaboration with [Sinar Project](http://sinarproject.org/en) and the [Advocacy and Policy Institute](https://apiinstitute.org/), performed a study of internet censorship in Cambodia.
 The aim of this study was to understand whether and to what extent censorship events occurred in Cambodia during the testing period from Jan to June 2022.